 How to Transfer Photos from Android to PC

-Method One: Transfer Android Photos using a USB Cable
+Method 1: Transfer Android Photos to PC via USB Cable

 Transferring over a cable is the fastest and most efficient method to get to your photos when you want immediate access.
 Besides your computer and phone, all you need is a USB cable to run from your phone to your computer.
 Typically, you’re best off using the cable that came with your phone for charging.
 Unplug the standard USB-A connector (the bigger side) from your AC adapter and plug it into the port on your PC.

 Once you’ve plugged your phone into your PC, ensure you’ve unlocked your phone.
 Use your fingerprint, PIN, pattern, or whatever lock-screen input you use so your PC has access to the phone.

 You may need to change your device’s USB options.
 The process varies based on your Android version.
 Here are a couple of examples.

 Transfer Photos via USB on Android 10 and Above

 - Plug the phone’s USB charging cable into your PC or laptop, and then go to “Settings.”
 Tap on “Connected devices,” even though it shows Bluetooth below it.